stuyam/stuyam.com/_posts/2025-10-26-hotwire-native-and-tailwind-variants.md

 categories: ruby-on-rails hotwire-native tailwindcss
 ---

 Hotwire Native gives us a lot of tools for building robust iOS and Android apps.
-It allows us to use our existing ruby on rails web application and transform it 🪄 into a native app.
-However, web apps usually need some tweaking before rending in a native wrapper like Hotwire Native.
+It allows us to use our existing Ruby on Rails web application and transform it 🪄 into a native app.
+However, web apps usually need some tweaking before rendering in a native wrapper like Hotwire Native.

 In rails we get the `hotwire_native_app?` view helper via the `turbo-rails` gem that we can use to conditionally render parts of the HTML.
 This can be helpful when you want to show or hide things like a navbar, footer, etc.

-This works well, but there is more to it usually than just showing or hiding a part of the HTML.
-Sometimes there are times you want to adjust the size of text, padding on the top or bottom, or borders or shadows that only show on Native.
+This works well, but there is usually more to it than just showing or hiding a part of the HTML.
+Sometimes you want to adjust the size of text, padding on the top or bottom, or borders or shadows that only show on Native.

 Enter Tailwind Variants.
-Tailwind variants allows us to apply any tailwind class to just native apps giving us full control over the styling of our native apps.
-First step is we need to set up our `application.html.erb` layout to include a `data-hotwire-native` attribute we can use for tailwind variant.
+Tailwind variants allow us to apply any Tailwind class to just native apps, giving us full control over the styling of our native apps.
+The first step is to set up our `application.html.erb` layout to include a `data-hotwire-native` attribute we can use for Tailwind variants.

 ```markup
 <!DOCTYPE html>